 Latest Vaccine Update

-Like other states, Texas is still contending with limited federal vaccine supplies.
-We encourage member of the UH campus community to refer to the list of vaccine hubs for the latest on available vaccines in the Houston area.
+With the vaccine now widely available, we encourage member of the UH campus community to refer to the vaccine resource finder as well as the list of vaccine hubs for the latest on available vaccines in the Houston area.

 Texas Phase COVID-19 Vaccine Priorities